Trump's travel ban could cost $18B in U.S. tourism, analysis shows

 • The Airlines Reporting Corp. found a relatively low increase of 0.9% in inbound travel to the U.S. during the first seven weeks of this year, compared to larger gains in each of the previous two years.
 “This is not a particularly encouraging statistic for the USA,” said Olivier Jager, CEO of ForwardKeys, which found travel flat from Jan.
 28 through March 25.

-• NYC & Co., the tourism, and marketing group for the nation's largest city, forecast 300,000 fewer international visitors this year compared to last year, a loss of $600 million in direct spending and $900 million in rippling economic effects.
+• NYC & Co., the tourism and marketing group for the nation's largest city, forecast 300,000 fewer international visitors this year compared to last year, a loss of $600 million in direct spending and $900 million in rippling economic effects.
 The drop would be the first since the 2008-09 recession.
-The group plans to spend $3 million on advertising in the United Kingdom, Mexico, Germany, and Spain, to reinforce that "we're a place that welcomes everybody," said Deputy Mayor Alicia Glen.
+The group plans to spend $3 million to advertise in the United Kingdom, Mexico, Germany and Spain, to reinforce that "we're a place that welcomes everybody," said Deputy Mayor Alicia Glen.

 • Over the next three years, Los Angeles could lose 800,000 international visitors and $736 million in direct spending because of the perception that visitors aren't welcome, according to Ernest Wooden Jr., CEO for Discover Los Angeles.
 The tourism group will launch an international advertising campaign within four weeks to "roll out the red carpet" and underscore that the diverse community "invites and welcomes visitors from all corners of the globe," Wooden said.